 reaching the limit on time to degree (5 years post the candidacy exam for Ph.D. students and 8 years total in the program for both M.S. and Ph.D. students)

 poor attendance/participation as specified by graduate program handbooks or course syllabi at required program activities (i.e., journal clubs and seminars)

 unapproved extended or multiple absences

-violations of the WVU Code (http://campuslife.wvu.edu/r/download/180235)
+violations of the WVU Student Code of Conduct (http://campuslife.wvu.edu/r/download/180235)

 Problem(s) must be brought to the attention of the graduate Program Director and documented in the student’s file.
 Documentation can include: